Investors working to bring Major League Baseball to Las Vegas

 Weisbach said the group has been trying to build a model that would be solid and profitable, with the stadium able to accommodate all kinds of events year-round.

-In addition to funding the stadium, ownership of any potential team would need to buy the land, which gets pricier the closer it is to the Strip; to pay for the territory, which the Triple-A Las Vegas 51s occupy; and fund potential expansion costs, among other things.
+In addition to funding the stadium, a group would need to acquire land, which gets pricier the closer it is to the Strip; pay for the territory, which the Triple-A Las Vegas 51s occupy; and fund potential expansion costs, among other things.

 Is there a location?